Sarlat in the Dordogne: 11 Best Things to do Sarlat in the Dordogne: 11 Best Things to do

 Now, the castle is open to the public, as well as the beautiful gardens that are full of old oak trees and tulips.
 There is also a bird show; however, we believe that animals shouldn’t be involved in shows for tourists.
 Learn more about sustainable tourism here.

 Entry fee: 12.50 EUR.
-This gives you access to the castle, gardens, and includes an audio guide.
+This gives you access to the castle, and gardens, and includes an audio guide.

 6. The Beautiful Village of Beynac, Dordogne